PedroZappa/42_minitalk/README.md

 ft_print_pid();
 ```

-> Now the `server does some clean up to prepare to receive the next message.
+> Now the `server` performs some clean up to prepare to receive the next message.

 * Since we are done with the `server.msg`, we free the memory space allocated to store it.
 * We set the `server->msg` pointer to NULL.